Definition and Types of Preposition

 7. Detached Prepositions:

-Look at the following examples for further understanding.
+Look at the following examples of detached prepositions for further understanding.

 She is the woman whom I was talking about.

 Here are the books that you asked for.

 Which of the houses were you working in?

 In the first two of the above examples, we can see that because of relative pronouns whom and that, the prepositions about and for are being detached from their objects.